Register for housing

 - changing the areas you have registered for.

-If you were removed from someone else’s registration, you may be eligible to have your own registration.
-Contact Housing SA or your preferred Community Housing Provider to talk about your situation.
+If you were removed from someone else’s registration, you could be eligible to have your own registration.
+Contact Housing SA or your preferred community housing provider to talk about your situation.